sendgrid/sendgrid-nodejs/packages/mail/README.md

 Please see our [troubleshooting guide](../../TROUBLESHOOTING.md) for common library issues.

 # Announcements
 All updates to this library are documented in our [CHANGELOG](../../CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-nodejs/releases).
-You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/nodejs) for releases and breaking changes.

 <a name="contribute"></a>
 # How to Contribute